paritytech/docs.capi.dev/docs/faq/why-capi-dev.md

 In a traditional codegen approach, the codegen is run as a separate build/install step and imported like project code, not library code.
-This creates friction, and – importantly – means that the codegen output is baked separately into each library, so if multiple libraries are using same chain, the codegen output will not be deduplicated, bloating bundle sizes.
+This creates friction, and – importantly – means that the codegen output is baked separately into each library, so if multiple libraries are using the same chain, the codegen output will not be deduplicated, bloating bundle sizes.